stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 * Numerical aspects of Calibration explains the mathematical background to carry out calibration
 * test.py is used to test the package once installation is complete

+## Contribute ?

+Maybe you need something for your own project, maybe you found a mistake or something you could improve and feeling like helping, in any case, we'll be happy to get in touch.
+Please leave us an Issue, or a Pull Request (we welcome those!).

 # Disclaimer

 This software is for educational and research purposes only.
 Use it at your own risks.